 How to Become a Notary Public in Louisiana

-Louisiana residents can become a Notary Public by taking the following steps:
+A Louisiana resident can become a Notary Public by taking the following steps.

 1. Meet the eligibility requirements.